camchardukian/Certifications/README.md

-In this repository I've included some of the certifications I've earned to improve my skills as a web developer.
+In this repository I've included some of the certifications I've earned to improve my skills as a software developer.

 Some organizations I've earned certificates from include: